-3.5.2 Rotator on sky
+3.5.3 Rotator on sky

 Because of the atmospheric dispersion effects (Sect.
-3.2), the orientation on sky for MOS and pre-imaging observations is not a parameter set by the user, but is forced by the system to be 90°.
+3.2), the orientation on sky for MOS and pre-imaging observations is not a parameter set by the user, but is forced by the system to be 90° .
 All service and visitor mode users who have particular constraints for the orientation of their fields should request a waiver.
+When using PILMOS no waiver will be granted to modify the default angle.

-3.5.3 VIMOS Mask Preparation Software (VMMPS)
+3.5.4 VIMOS Mask Preparation Software (VMMPS)